JayCuthrell/fudge-org-eleventy-excellent/src/posts/reflections-on-the-rise-of-modern-science.md

 ## 2008

-It has been fifteen (15!) years since [Google's fresh take on the web browser](https://googleblog.blogspot.com/2008/09/fresh-take-on-browser.html) and our first lessons on the [trust based fragility of BGP announcements](https://www.ripe.net/publications/news/industry-developments/youtube-hijacking-a-ripe-ncc-ris-case-study).
+It has been fifteen (15!) years since [Google's fresh take on the web browser](https://googleblog.blogspot.com/2008/09/fresh-take-on-browser.html) and our first major lessons on the [trust based fragility of BGP announcements](https://www.ripe.net/publications/news/industry-developments/youtube-hijacking-a-ripe-ncc-ris-case-study).

 ## 2003